pysam-developers/pysam/doc/glossary.rst

       and another 2 matches.

    region
-      A region string according to samtools convention, for example ``chr1:10-200`` and ``chr1``.
-The region can not be empty.
+      A genomic region, stated relative to a reference sequence.
+Consists of reference name ('chr1'), start (100000), and end (200000).
+0-based coordinates.
+Can be expressed as a string ('chr1:10000:20000')

    column
       Reads that are aligned to a base in the :term:`target` sequence.

-   target
+   Reference
       The sequence that reads have been mapped onto.
-Synonymous to :term:`reference`.
+For example ``chr1``, ``contig123``.

-   bam file
+   BAM
-       A file in bam format.
-Bam files are binary formatted, indexed and allow random access.
+       Binary SAM format.
+BAM files are binary formatted, indexed and allow random access.

-   tam file
+   TAM
-       A file in tam format.
-Tam files are human readable files of tab-separated fields.
-Tam files do not allow random access.
+       Text SAM file.
+TAM files are human readable files of tab-separated fields.
+TAM files do not allow random access.

    sam file
        A file containing aligned reads.
 The :term:`sam file` can either